 The DoD is now increasing the number of assessments performed for DFARS compliance.
-They want to see not just a self-assessed cybersecurity score (SPRS score) but a System Security Plan (SSP).
+They want to see both a self-assessed cybersecurity score (SPRS score) and a System Security Plan (SSP).
 It’s more important than ever to meet the cybersecurity of requirements of DFARS.

 What Is DFARS?

 DFARS is a defense-specific supplement to the Federal Acquisition Regulations (FAR).
 It exists to safeguard sensitive government information among contractors.
 Compliance has been mandatory since 2017, but low accountability allowed many contractors to ignore the requirements.

 Hackers have learned that it’s much easier to steal data from less-protected subcontractors than from heavily-guarded government networks.